JuliaArrays/StaticArrays.jl/docs/src/pages/api.md

 ### `FieldVector`

-Sometimes it might be useful to imbue your own types, having multiple fields, with vector-like properties. *StaticArrays* can take care of this for you by allowing you to inherit from `FieldVector{N, T}`.
+Sometimes it might be useful to implement your own types, having multiple fields, with vector-like properties. *StaticArrays* can take care of this for you by allowing you to inherit from `FieldVector{N, T}`.
 For example, consider: